Arte Laguna Prize

-Arte Laguna Prize is an international art and design competition which takes place in Venice (Italy) since 2006 and it is aimed at promoting and enhancing contemporary art.
+Arte Laguna Prize is an international art and design competition which takes place in Venice (Italy) since 2006 and aims to protect and enhance contemporary art.
 There are different contest sections: painting, sculpture and installation, photographic art, video art, performance, virtual art, digital graphics, land art, urban art and design.
 The competition is based in Venice, open to all, with free theme and no age restrictions.
 Its goal is to promote the artists and their careers through an array of opportunities.

 History

 The competition was organized for the first time in 2006 by Italian Cultural association MoCA (Modern Contemporary Art) from an idea of the Arte Laguna studio.
 The jury is international and is composed of museums and foundations directors, independent curators and art critics.
 Every year, the finalists of the various sections show their works at the Arsenale of Venice and in the exhibition spaces of the TIM Future Centre, also in Venice.

 During its long years of activity, Arte Laguna Prize has proven to be attentive to the most current instances in the art world and beyond.
 The same categories of works that can nowadays be proposed have evolved over time, following the most contemporary trends and always including new forms of expression.
 The award is currently open to the following artistic categories: Painting, Sculpture and Installation, Photographic Art, Video Art and Short Films, Performance, Digital Art, Digital Graphics and Cartoons, Land Art, Urban Art and Street Art, Art Design.

 For the 2010 edition, the Arte Laguna Prize was awarded with the medal of the President of the Italian Republic Giorgio Napolitano as his "prize of representation".